-Joining up health and care in East Sussex
+Joining up health and social care in East Sussex

-By working in such a joined-up way, we believe we’re able to serve the whole of East Sussex even more effectively.
-Read our news article on the move to a single programme.
+By working in such a joined-up way, we’re able to serve the whole of East Sussex even more effectively.

 On this website you can:

 - Keep up to date on health and social care integration and health and social care news in East Sussex.

 - Find out about joint health and social care events, and how you can get involved.

 - Contact us with your questions about health and social care integration in East Sussex.

 - Sign up to our newsletter for a monthly round up of health and social care news stories.